pavi-1020/Twitter-Sentiment-Analysis-using-Python-/README.md

+# Sentiment Analysis

-# ●	Sentiment analysis from text data collected from twitter using Python.
+Sentiment analysis from text data collected from twitter using Python.